 The company has recognised deferred tax assets in relation to carried forward revenue and capital losses and deductible temporary differences as disclosed in Note 8.
 The company recognises these assets only if the company considers it is probable that future taxable amounts will be available to utilise these temporary differences and losses.
-The company intends to not dispose of portfolio assets until there are gains on the investments which the Directors believe will be sufficient to recoup the deferred tax assets.
+The company does not intend to dispose of portfolio assets until there are gains on the investments which the directors believe will be sufficient to recoup the deferred tax assets.